elbow667/GalaxyDefiance/README.md

 # Galaxy Defiance

-This is my personal repo as I follow the Heartbeast tutorial for Galaxy Defiance I am in no way associated with Heartbeast
+This is my personal repo as I follow the Heartbeast tutorial for Galaxy Defiance.

+I am in no way associated with Heartbeast.

-View his tutorial online:
+View the Heartbeast tutorial online:
 	https://www.youtube.com/watch?v=zUeLesdL7lE

 The sound effects were made by Heartbeast and are under a CCO license.